Schedule

 Your treatment plan may include services like periodontal care, tooth extractions, sedation or a temporary crown.
 These steps help support implant success and can affect the overall cost of care.

-²Offer available in select offices.
-Not valid for previous or ongoing work and cannot be combined with other discounts or dental discount programs.
+2Offer available in select offices.
+Applies to implant crowns/bridges.
+Discount applies to the implant only and not to related dentistry services, if any.
+Not valid for full arch implants, or on previous or ongoing work and cannot be combined with other discounts or dental discount programs.
 Discount taken off usual and customary fees for implants and does not apply to services rendered by a specialist.
 Patients with insurance will receive either the 20% discount or insurance plan pricing, whichever discount is greater.
-Dental implants are not a recognized specialty.
 Offer expires 12/31/26.

 Single tooth implant cost with insurance